bbatal/Node.js-course/README.md

 - streams - an interface(API) that allow us to read/write streaming data, methods such as createRReadStream open up an event stream for us and listener methods such as on take a string to listen for and a callback which if hit will then execute

+- http-server - using createServer method on the http module, we can listen for requests to our server and send back resources, status codes, and error messages.
+This is done by utilizing methods from the response object such as writeHead(for specifying status code and content/ mime types) and write method(to send some kind of resource that is being requested).
+If statements in our server will check the req.url to find out which resource to load and if none are found to send back a writeHead with a 404 status code.
+This method is labour intensive but can be done using http modules strictly